ubirch/ubirch-protocol-python/docs/StepByStep.md

 1. Using SHA512 a serialized JSON object is hashed into 512 bits
 2. `protocol.message_chained()` calls the `_sign()` function implemented earlier
 3. `UBIRCH_PROTOCOL_TYPE_BIN` is a constant which specifies the .
 This type resolves to `0x00`.
-4. Then the UPP is sent to the ubirch backend and a cleartext response is printed
+4. Then the UPP is sent to the Ubirch backend and a cleartext response is printed

 The 4 codeblocks above will be executed successfully if you have run the Getting Started instructions for this device before.
 Otherwise you will be prompted with the Error `Signing Key is neither ed25519, nor ecdsa!`

-That's intended with this minimal implementation.
-The following will fix that
+That's because there still are missing functionalities in the basic protocol.
+The following will fix that.

 ### Key checks and key generation
 Add a check to the `__init__()` function depending on the key type.